maydayv7/dotfiles/README.md

 + UEFI Compatible System
 + Intel CPU + iGPU

+#### License
+The files and scripts in this repository are licensed under the very permissive MIT [License](./LICENSE), allowing you to use, modify, copy, distribute, sell or give away the software, only requirement being that the license and copyright notice must be provided with it

+***Caution:*** This repo may contain proprietary [fonts](./config/fonts) and [wallpapers](./config/wallpapers) which do not come under the above-mentioned license, hence it is advisable not to use them other than for personal use

 #### Branches
-There are two branches, `stable` and `develop`.
+There are two branches, [`stable`](../../tree/stable) and [`develop`](../../tree/develop).
 The `stable` branch can be used at any time, and consists of configuration that builds without failure, but the `develop` branch is a bleeding-edge testbed, and is not recommended to be used.
 Releases are always made from the `stable` branch after it has been extensively tested

-See the [docs](./docs/README.md) directory for additional information about my dotfiles
+See the [docs](./docs/README.md) for additional information about my dotfiles